 El Patio 77

 El Patio 77, built in a grand, refurbished nineteenth century home, is the first eco-friendly bed and breakfast in Mexico City.
 Eight uniquely decorated rooms reflect the cultures of the 32 Mexican states.
-The hotel is located in the characteristic area of San Rafael, a once upper-class area that was abandoned in the 1970s, leaving the many nineteenth century French style mansions empty.
-The area is currently experiencing a renaissance, as people have begun to recognise the historic value of these magnificent buildings.
+The hotel is located in the characteristic area of San Rafael, a once upper-class area that was abandoned in the 1970s, leaving the many nineteenth-century French style mansions empty.
+The area is currently experiencing a renaissance, as people have begun to recognize the historic value of these magnificent buildings.

 Marquis Reforma Hotel

 This luxury boutique hotel sits on the wide avenue Paseo de la Reforma, modeled after the great European boulevards in the 1860’s.
 Marquis Reforma Hotel is near to some of the city’s most important cultural attractions like the National history museum, and the Modern Art Museum, boasting dynamic art a culture.
 The hotel itself combines Art Deco inspired architecture with mahogany woods and polished modern décor.
 At Los Canarios, one of three superb restaurants on site, guests can enjoy authentic nineteenth century inspired Mexican – Spanish fusion cuisine.
 In this glass-walled, natural light infused space, caged canaries share their melodies with diners, an impressive detail which adds to the luxury experience of this hotel.